-In July, 2006, Provost Shelton and Vice Chancellor of Student Affairs, Peggy Jablonski, created two full-time positions (director and an assistant director) to lead a newly, established and administratively separate LGBTQ Center.
-The Center was tasked with providing programs, services, and resources to create a welcoming environment for all members of the UNC-CH community.
+In July 2006, Provost Shelton and Vice Chancellor of Student Affairs, Peggy Jablonski, created two full-time positions (Director and Assistant Director) to lead a newly, established and administratively separate LGBTQ Center.
+The Center was tasked with providing programs, services, and resources to create a welcoming environment for all members of the UNC-Chapel Hill community.

 In summer 2007, the LGBTQ Center was moved from Steele Building to Student Academic Services Building (SASB) South due to renovations to Steele Building.